iZettle/sdk-ios/README.md

 ### 3. Set up CLLocationManager in your `Info.plist`

 The merchant must grant your app this permission.
-If not done, Zettle will prompt the user for permission during the first payment.

-Zettle will execute the CLLocationManagers method `requestWhenInUseAuthorization`.
+If not done, Zettle will prompt the user for permission during the first payment and execute the CLLocationManagers method `requestWhenInUseAuthorization`.

 Add the key in your `Info.plist`: